markhooks81/RDS-Templates/wvd-templates/Create and provision WVD host pool/README.md

 > Microsoft Support is not handling issues for any published tools in this repository.
 These tools are published as is with no implied support.
 However, we would like to welcome you to open issues using GitHub issues to collaborate and improve these tools.
 You can open [an issue](https://github.com/Azure/rds-templates/issues) and add the label **1-Create-and-provision-host-pool** to associate it with this tool.

 ## VM image
-When creating the virtual machines, you have three options:
+When creating the virtual machines, you have one option:
-- Azure Gallery image
-- Custom VHD from blob storage
-- Custom Azure Image resource from a resource group
 - Azure Shared Image Gallery (new)

 Enter the appropriate parameters depending on the image option you choose.